OSC/ood-documentation/source/app-development/tutorial-ps-to-quota.rst

 This assumes you have followed the directions to :ref:`enabling-development-mode` on the Dashboard.

 #.
-The app uses the custom branded Bootstrap 3 that My Jobs and Active Jobs apps
+The app uses the custom branded Bootstrap 3 that Job Composer and Active Jobs apps
    use.
 #.
 The navbar contains a link back to the dashboard.
 #.
 On a request, the app runs a shell command, parses the output, and displays